 Eight free apps to get you through the 9 to 5

-The rise of smartphones has brought diverse, cheap and user-friendly software to the literal fingertips of business professionals everywhere.
+The rise of smartphones has brought diverse, cheap and user-friendly software to the fingertips of business professionals everywhere.

 While the word ‘apps’ may immediately bring addictive gaming and social media to mind, they include creations for almost everything.
 We have selected our picks of the best work, travel and play apps to help you get through your 9 to 5.